Skip to main content

 Scheduling

-• Requires bonding shMONAD tokens for security
+• Requires payment (native MON) or bonding shMONAD tokens for economic security and execution costs.

-• Bond amount calculated dynamically based on task size and network conditions
+• Bond amount calculated dynamically based on task size and network conditions.

 Execution